Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Proof of the Technical Results

 \end{lem}

-\begin{proof} For simplicity of notation, let us denote by $\by := \bYN(t)$.
+\begin{proof}{Proof of Lemma \ref{lem:Markovian-transition-analysis} } For simplicity of notation, let us denote by $\by := \bYN(t)$.
 There are $Ny_{s,a}$ arms in state $s$ and whose action is $a$, and each of these arms makes a transition to state $s'$ with probability $P^a_{s,s'}$.
-This shows that $\MN(t+1)$ can be written as a sum of independent random variables as follows:
+This shows that $\XN(t+1)$ can be written as a sum of independent random variables as follows:

 where $U_{s,a,i}$ are i.i.d uniform random variables in $[0,1]$.
-Taking expectation then gives $\expect{\MN_{s'}(t+1) \mid \bYN(t)}=\phi_{s'}(\bYN(t))$, which gives \eqref{eq:unbiased}.
+Taking expectation then gives $\expect{\XN_{s'}(t+1) \mid \bYN(t)}=\phi_{s'}(\bYN(t))$, which gives \eqref{eq:unbiased}.
 It also implies that

 This shows that

 where the first inequality comes from Cauchy-Schwartz, and this gives \eqref{eq:CLT}.

 Equation~\eqref{eq:hoeffding} is a direct consequence of Hoeffding's inequality.
 Indeed, one has